How Dorot Makes Garlic Chicken Easy!

 Dorot garlic cubes also make garlic bread a SNAP!
 No more chopping, sauteing, and hoping that the garlic doesn't clump in one spot on your bread.
 Just thaw out a cube or two and spread it evenly.
 Love that!

-- 3 large stalks of celery, sliced (about 1 cup)
+- 3 medium celery stalks sliced (about 1 cup)

 - 2 teaspoons dried tarragon